 But, when I have two cameras (+ flashes) on my hips, my waist increases significantly.
 I become larger, like an elephant.
 Which means it is not easy anymore to sneak around people in a crowd of guests.

-It Takes Place in Your Bag
+It Takes Up Space in Your Bag

-Not Practical for Seating
+Not Practical for Sitting

 On the wedding day, I often need to drive.
 I usually like to keep my holster system attached to me so I don’t waste time.